Please select from the links below for frequently asked questions in each of these areas:

 Q.Where should I send my transcripts?

-A. NOTE FOR APPLICANTS WITH FOREIGN DEGREES: SJSU requires that all applicants with foreign coursework provide a WES (World Education Services) ICAP, course-by-course evaluation.
+A. NOTE FOR APPLICANTS WITH FOREIGN DEGREES: SJSU requires that all applicants with foreign coursework provide a WES (World Education Services) document-by-document evaluation (Basic or ICAP).
 Mark sheets/transcripts must be sent directly to WES for evaluation.
 SJSU must receive the academic record and the evaluation directly from WES.
 A complete WES evaluation is preferred.
+DO NOT send foreign transcripts to SJSU as they will not be considered for your application.

 SJSU will not accept evaluations from institutions other than WES.
-Please visit WES for more information: http://www.wes.org/fees/icap.asp
+Please visit WES for more information.

 If you are currently in an undergraduate program outside the U.S., you will be required to send your transcripts for semesters 1-7 to WES by the document deadline for your program.
 The completed WES evaluation with the eighth semester and degree confirmation will be required at a later date, should you be admitted into SJSU.